jckouame/EclipseTrainingSlides/slides.md

 ++Notes++
 - Show feature that hides running threads
 - Show feature that limits number of stack frames
+- In practice, we don't change the view model very often.
+So this course will not cover it.
 ++++
 ---
 title: Data Model